louzar/symfony-docs/quick_tour/the_big_picture.rst

 ~~~~~~~

 Symfony2 routes the request to the code that handles it by trying to match the
-requested URL (i.e. the virtual path) against some configured paths.
+requested URL, against some configured paths.
 By default,
 these paths (called routes) are defined in the ``app/config/routing.yml`` configuration
 file.
 When you're in the ``dev`` :ref:`environment<quick-tour-big-picture-environments>` -
 indicated by the app_**dev**.php front controller - the ``app/config/routing_dev.yml``